MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-faq.md

 Data from the Owner column isn't available for search and suggest operations.
 More information: [Types of columns](../maker/data-platform/types-of-fields.md)

-## How are Dataverse search API throttled?
+## How is the Dataverse search API throttled?

-When using the Dataverse search API, there is a throttling limit of 1 request per second for each user.
-Additionally there is a throttling limit of 150 requests per minute per organization.
+When using the Dataverse search API, there is a throttling limit of one request per second for each user.
+Additionally, there is a throttling limit of 150 requests per minute per organization.

 ### See also